jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 One of the settings you'll configure is the [AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 It is important to keep in mind that the Region you're currently using stays consistent—for purposes of this tutorial, we use `us-west-2` as a standard Region.
 Using a different Region or unknowingly changing Regions can cause other challenges in subsequent steps; such as, [regional service availability](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

-Enter the following command in the terminal viewport to configure the AWS CLI on your host machine:
+Issue the following command in the terminal viewport to configure the AWS CLI on your host machine:
 ```bash
 aws configure
 ```